Craft beer is a growing field.

 Starting a craft beer business isn't all brewing and drinking.

-There are basic administrative tasks that all businesses must complete in order to legally operate.
+There are basic administrative tasks that all businesses must complete to operate legally.

 We discussed these options previously in our article 15 Tips for Turning Your Craft Hobby Into a Successful Business: